 When you’re deciding whether to continue your education, cost is usually one of the biggest factors to consider.
-The good news is that many employers—maybe even yours—could be open to the possibility of tuition reimbursement, or paying for a portion of your online MSBA program’s tuition.
+The good news is that many employers—maybe even yours—could be open to the possibility of tuition reimbursement, or paying for a portion of your online business program’s tuition.
 Keep in mind that your employer holds a vested interest in your professional development and the value that you bring as an employee.
 This means they may support your efforts to both increase your performance and start advancing as a leader within the company.

 Now, before you start knocking on your boss’s door asking for money, take some time to build a strong case and practice your approach to the conversation.
 This kind of discussion can be a little uncomfortable or confusing, which is where we come in.
-We’ve put together the tips below to help guide your conversation and bring you that much closer to an online MSBA.
+We’ve put together the tips below to help guide your conversation and bring you that much closer to an online business degree.

-Do the research.
 You wouldn’t write a term paper or give a presentation on a topic you weren’t familiar with, right?
 You should handle this scenario with the same mentality.
 Start by tackling the easier questions first.
 For instance, does your company have a tuition reimbursement program?
 If so, make sure you review the procedures and requirements outlined by your company’s policy.
 If not, you’ll need to do a little extra digging—in the form of networking.

 Reach out to some of your colleagues who have already earned a master’s degree while working at your company.
 Not only will you be able to learn from their experiences and gain some additional insights, you can find out if your company has already set a precedent for handling this type of situation.
 This is also a great opportunity to build relationships with coworkers who already understand the end goal and who are more likely to support your efforts along the way.

-Sell it like you mean it.
 In order to seal the deal, you’ll have to convince your employer that this is a worthy investment from their perspective.
 One of the biggest selling points from this angle is the real-time applicability of learned skills within your existing role.
 This means there’s virtually no gap between learning and doing, which encourages students to utilize their newly developed skills and insights to tackle workplace issues.